Leadership Development Works — We Have Proof

 Our global research on women’s leadership and leadership across cultures, for example, played a key role in an effort to develop a more diverse pipeline of leaders at industrial technology company Ingersoll Rand.
-The initiative ultimately increased retention, performance, and promotions of participants, creating lasting competitive advantage for Ingersoll Rand.
+The initiative ultimately increased the retention, performance, and promotions of participants, creating a lasting competitive advantage for Ingersoll Rand.

 Similarly, our leadership development research on boundary spanning, change, and strategic leadership strongly informed work with Credicorp, the leading banking institution in Peru, as it pursued aggressive international growth.
 This initiative linked leadership strategy with Credicorp’s business strategy, leading to an improved stock price and accelerating annual revenues.

 3. Connect classroom lessons to on-the-job leadership challenges.